Arm Yourself with Information

 The Role of Androgen in mCRPC

 The male body produces male hormones called androgens.
-Research has shown that androgens help feed the tumor.
-Androgens, such as testosterone, are primarily made by your testes and your adrenal glands.
-However, in men with metastatic castration-resistant prostate cancer androgen is also made by an additional source — the tumor itself.
+Research has shown that androgens help fuel the tumor.
+While not the only source, androgen is produced primarily in the testes and some is also produced by the adrenal glands, which are located above the kidneys.
+There are other key factors that contribute to the disease.
+Androgen is one of them.
+However, in men with metastatic castration-resistant prostate cancer, androgen is also made by an additional source — the tumor tissue itself.

 Reducing the production of androgen is important to helping you and your doctor manage your illness.